Skip to main content

 print("<not writable>")

-# Alternatively, you can fail at compile time using assertions
+# Or fail at compile time with `comptime assert`

 Key points:

-• conforms_to(T, Writable & ImplicitlyCopyable) checks whether type T conforms to the given trait composition.
+• conforms_to(T, Writable & ImplicitlyCopyable) checks whether T satisfies the trait composition.

-• trait_downcast() rebinds a value to a trait-bounded view at compile time.
+• trait_downcast() rebinds the value to a trait-constrained view at compile time.

-Explicitly destroyed types provide a safe and flexible way to manage value lifetimes.
-Generic code that copies or moves values can’t see or honor that logic.
-Once a value is copied or transferred, you’ve lost control of how (or whether) it’s cleaned up, and your code won’t compile.
+Generic code that copies or moves values can't see or honor that logic.
+Once a value is copied or transferred, you lose control over how (or whether) it's cleaned up, and the code won't compile.

 • Generic code that manages lifetimes